sethvincent/crtrdg-entity/readme.md

 # crtrdg entity
-> canvas animation using requestAnimationFrame
+> entity module for games

 ## Goals for the crtrdg gameloop:
 - Serve as a simple entity module that other modules can inherit